xinzhan/core-services.en/help/interface/crs-data-file.md

 ## Using multiple data sources {#section_76DEB6001C614F4DB8BCC3E5D05088CB}

-When creating, modifying, or deleting customer attribute sources, there is a delay around one hour before IDs begin synchronizing with the new data source.
+When creating, modifying, or deleting Customer Attribute sources, there is a delay around one hour before IDs begin synchronizing with the new data source.

-The Alias ID for each customer attribute source must be unique.
+The Alias ID for each Customer Attribute source must be unique.
 If you have multiple data sources that use the same ID, they can be set up as follows:

 **In VisitorAPI.js or the Experience Cloud ID tool in dynamic tag management:**